Mahabodhi Temple

 Many of the oldest sculptural elements have been moved to the museum beside the temple, and some, such as the carved stone railing wall around the main structure, have been replaced by replicas.
 The main temple's survival is especially impressive, as it was mostly made of brick covered with stucco, materials that are much less durable than stone.
 However, it is understood that very little of the original sculptural decoration has survived.

 The temple complex includes two large straight-sided shikhara towers, the largest over 55 metres (180 feet) high.
 This is a stylistic feature that has continued in Jain and Hindu temples to the present day, and influenced Buddhist architecture in other countries, in forms like the pagoda.

+History

 The Buddha

 Traditional accounts say that, around 589 BCE, Siddhartha Gautama, a young prince who saw the suffering of the world and wanted to end it, reached the forested banks of the Phalgu river, near the city of Gaya, India.
-There he sat in meditation under a peepul tree (Ficus religiosa or Sacred Fig) which later became known as the Bodhi tree.
-According to Buddhist scriptures, after three days and three nights, Siddharta attained enlightenment and the answers that he had sought.
+There he sat in meditation under a peepul tree (Ficus religiosa or Sacred Fig) which later came to be known as the Bodhi Tree.
+According to Buddhist scriptures, after three days and three nights, Siddharta attained enlightenment and freedom from suffering.
 In that location, Mahabodhi Temple was built by Emperor Ashoka in around 260 BCE.

 The Buddha then spent the succeeding seven weeks at seven different spots in the vicinity meditating and considering his experience.
 Several specific places at the current Mahabodhi Temple relate to the traditions surrounding these seven weeks: